 At the end of a long winter, horse blankets can be so dirty they look unsalvagable.
-In fact, you may be tempted to toss your blankets our rather than trying cleaning them, but in this Ultimate Guide to Care and Cleaning of Horse Blankets, I’ll show you how to clean and restore soiled and weathered horse blankets so they’re ready to look great and perform well for another season.
+In fact, you may be tempted to toss your blankets out rather than trying cleaning them, but in this Ultimate Guide to Care and Cleaning of Horse Blankets, I’ll show you how to wash horse blankets thoroughly- so you can totally clean and restore even the most soiled and weathered horse blankets.
+By learning how to wash horse blankets correctly, your blankets can look great and perform well for another season.

 To avoid having to buy expensive new horse blankets each year, take care of the blankets you have.
 In this post, I’ve curated tips for caring for and cleaning winter horse blankets.
 How did I learn?
 Well, in addition to being a horse owner myself, for 10 years I owned and operated a tack store in Missouri.
 There, not only did I sell tack and blankets, but also offered basic repair services and sold replacement parts for many blankets.

-Through a combination of caring for my own horse’s blankets and repairing or replacing many horse blankets for customers, I had the opportunity to learn from both experience and word-of-mouth how to care for horse blankets and keep them looking great.
+Through a combination of caring for my own horse’s blankets and repairing or replacing many horse blankets for customers, I had the opportunity to learn through both experience and word-of-mouth about how to wash horse blankets and do the kind of repairs and deep cleaning that keeps them looking great.

 This article is separated into several parts, feel free to skip around using this table of contents as a roadmap:

 Never put a blanket on a horse without grooming the horse first.
 Doing so can trap dirt and debris between the blanket in the skin, which can cause irritation.
 Blanketing a dirty horse also gets the interior of your blanket soiled, which can contribute to a decreased ability for the material to provide warmth to your horse.
 One of the best ways to keep your horse’s blanket clean is to start by always putting it on a clean horse.